prakashramav/jobby1/README.md

 ├── package.json
 └── README.md

-🔐 Environment Variables (if any)

-If your app uses environment variables, create a .env file in the root:

-REACT_APP_API_BASE_URL=https://apis.ccbp.in

-🧪 Test Credentials
+# 🧪 Test Credentials

 Use these credentials to explore the app:

-Username	Password
+# Username	       Password
    rahul	         rahul@2021

-🧑‍💻 Developer
+# 🧑‍💻 Developer

-Arjun
+# Prakash Ramavath
 Frontend Developer | React Enthusiast
-💼 LinkedIn
- • 🐙 GitHub

-📸 Screenshots (Optional)

-Add screenshots or a GIF of your app UI here.

-📝 License
+# 📝 License
 This project is licensed under the MIT License.